Should I Add Minerals to My Water?

 Essential minerals are separated into two groups: major minerals and trace minerals.
 We don’t manufacture minerals in our bodies, we get minerals from our food.
 The minerals come from rocks, soil and water.
 As plants grow, they absorb the minerals, and when animals eat plants, they absorb the minerals from the plants.
 Our depleted soils, and over-burdened water systems are rarely a reliable source of minerals.

 Minerals can be ingested as supplements, but remineralizing water can be a less expensive, easier way to get more minerals.
-You can add mineral drops to your water, or invest in systems that that remineralize water in your home or do both.
+You can add mineral drops to your water, or invest in systems that remineralize water in your home chemically and physically or do both.

 So What Should You Do With all this Information?